The Paperback Edition…

 How is it possible for so many people to not change after ten years?

-The boring, little cliques still existed and had made every possible attempt to be ‘noticed’.
+The boring little cliques still existed and they had made every possible attempt to be ‘noticed’.
 The more liquor they had consumed…the louder they became.

-Melanie and I had left early that night many years ago and vowed never to attend another reunion…ever.
+Mel and I had left early that night many years ago and vowed never to attend another reunion…ever.
 But things change.
-Life changes.
+Life changes…and here I am.

 I walked over to the official registration table…and offered a friendly hello to…leaning in to read her name tag…squinting a little…ahhh…Pat Duncan (Stokes) it said…

 Who was Pat Duncan (Stokes)?
 Yes!
 Now I remembered…she was a Homecoming queen candidate when we both were seniors and she had married Jerry Stokes…her steady boyfriend all thru high school.